 Getting your emails in the inbox sounds like the most straightforward task: create an email, choose the target audience, and hit the “send” button.
 However, in practice, it is a true challenge with many obstacles.
 If you want to face it with music, it is crucial to take your sender’s reputation seriously since it is a decisive factor in the delivery of your emails and the efficacy of email campaigns.

 Improve sender reputation by hitting the essentials and adopting the best practices in the niche.
 Start by benchmarking where you are now.
 Depending on the score, take corresponding measures.
 Hit the essentials: comply with permission policies, secure a dedicated server for your company, and do all vital preparations, such as authenticating the email address and warming up the domain.
-Then follow professional tips to level up the sender’s score.
+Then follow professional tips to raise the sender’s score.